MicrosoftDocs/customer-insights/ci-docs/data/real-time-web-personalization.md

   ```

   Then, use the cookie as an identifier to query any of the Customer Insights - Data APIs.

+The [web tracking and personalization tables](tables.md#real-time-web-personalization-tables-preview) are available in Dataverse.

 ## Related information